 It has been used for all types of upper respiratory infections as well as asthma and whooping cough.

-This one’s a popular herb that not only soothes airways but protects mucous membranes too.
+Marshmallow root is a popular herb that not only soothes airways but protects mucus membranes too.

 It contains high levels of mucilage – a goo-like substance that coats and protects the mucous membranes – reducing inflammation associated with a cough and helping relieve irritation.